Sarah: The model file

 \subsection{Description}

 The model file contains the following parts: First the gauge structure and the particle content are given, and the matter interactions are defined by the superpotential.
-These are general information needed for all eigenstates of the model and must always be apparent. \\ This part is followed by the definition of the names for all eigenstates ({\tt NameOfStates}).
-For these eigenstates can afterwards several properties be defined using the corresponding {\tt DEFINITION} statement: decomposition of scalars in scalar, pseudo scalar and VEV ({\tt DEFINITION[States][VEVs]}), rotations in the matter ({\tt DEFINITION[States][MatterSector]}) and gauge sector ({\tt DEFINITION[States][GaugeSector]}) and the corresponding gauge fixing terms ({\tt DEFINITION[States][GaugeFixing]}).
-New couplings can be added and existing couplings can be changed by hand ({\tt DEFINITION[States][Additional]}). \\ Afterwards, the particles are states, which should be integrated out or deleted.
+These are general information needed for all eigenstates of the model and must always be present. \\ This part is followed by the definition of the names for all eigenstates ({\tt NameOfStates}).
+For these eigenstates can afterwards several properties be defined using the corresponding {\tt DEFINITION} statements: decomposition of scalars in scalar, pseudo scalar and VEV ({\tt DEFINITION[\$EIGENSTATES][VEVs]}), rotations in the matter ({\tt DEFINITION[\$EIGENSTATES][MatterSector]}) and gauge sector ({\tt DEFINITION[\$EIGENSTATES][GaugeSector]}).
+New couplings can be added and existing couplings can be changed by hand ({\tt DEFINITION[\$EIGENSTATES][Additional]}) and particles can be decomposed in the different flavors ({\tt DEFINITION[\$EIGENSTATES][Flavors]})\\ Afterwards, the particles are defined, which should be integrated out or deleted.
 At the end, the Dirac spinors have to be built out of Weyl spinors, a spectrum file can be defined and a choice for automatically output can be made.